 Everyone is talking about Artificial Intelligence.
-Every other company is now claiming it has a unique Artificial Intelligence offering or that they are AI-driven, which is starting to cause “AI fatigue” amongst stakeholders trying to build their data and AI strategy.
+Every other company is now claiming it has a unique Artificial Intelligence offering or that they are AI-driven, which is starting to cause “AI fatigue” amongst stakeholders trying to build their data and AI solutions for business strategy.

 Therefore, it’s important to make a strategic assessment of any AI-driven business.

-Three things to look for in an AI-driven business
+Three things to look for in an AI solutions for business strategy

 In this post, I’ll present the three strategic elements you should be looking at when evaluating the core strengths of an AI business or solution.